-Hi, my name is Mary E. Warner and I am a writer, artist and historian.
+Hi, my name is Mary E. Warner and I am a writer, editor, artist and pragmatic historian.

 When it comes to writing, I focus on observational commentaries and history.
 My favorite forms are blogging and short- to medium-length articles, although I have also authored a few books.